apache/pulsar/site2/docs/client-libraries-java.md

         .create();
   ```

-* Avro schemas can be defined with the help of `Schema.AVRO`.
+* Define Avro schemas with the help of `Schema.AVRO`.
 The next code snippet demonstrates the creation and usage of the Avro schema:

   ```java
   Producer<MyAvro> avroProducer = client.newProducer(Schema.AVRO(MyAvro.class))